wagle/resize-bookmarks-editor/README.md

 # Resize-Bookmark-Editor

-Resize-Bookmark-Editor is an extension for Firefox that is a stripped down version of my version of resize-bookmarks-editor that *only* resizes the bookmark editor window.
+Resize-Bookmark-Editor is an extension for **Waterfox Classic** that is a stripped down version of my version of resize-bookmarks-editor that *only* resizes the bookmark editor window.

 Its currently a work in progress!